 The Keyworker approach

-Here at Alban Pre-School we use the keyworker approach, this is a method of care in which each child is assigned a educator who will act as their 'go to' person.
+Here at Alban Pre-School we use the keyworker approach, this is a method of care in which each child is assigned an educator who will act as their 'go to' person.
 The practitioner responsibilities are that they help the child feel safe and secure, and are responsible for the vast majority of observations on that child.
 The role is important for both child and parent and it is an approach set out in the EYFS.
-The key person will respond to children’s needs and help them settle into a new environment, communication is paramount between parent and key person as these discussions hold key information about the child.
+The key person will respond to children’s needs and help them settle into a new environment, communication is paramount between parent and key person as these discussions hold important information about the child.